 The requirements under Australian accounting standards in respect of documentation, designation and effectiveness for hedge accounting cannot be met in all circumstances.
-As a result the Fund does not apply hedge accounting for any derivatives as at 30 June 2018.
+As a result the Fund does not apply hedge accounting for any derivatives as at 30 June 2019.
+The fair value of the interest rate swap is determined by discounting the future cash flows using the forward market interest rate curve at reporting date.